TIBTHINK/minecraft-server/README.md

 ## Going to be added to the script

-Detect if requirements are met \
+Detect if requirements are met. \
-Docker file/image \
+Docker file/image. \
-Installing correct libray for 1.17+ \
+Installing correct libray for 1.17+. \
-Have plugin pack find the file name automaticly \
+Have plugin pack find the file name automaticly. \
-Installing plugins from spigot, github and bukkit website.
+Installing plugins from spigot, github and bukkit website. \
+Plugin package manager